-During orientation, the Student Handbook will be introduced, an overview of the library and computer lab will be presented, and other college policies will be discussed.
+During orientation, the Student Handbook will be introduced; an overview of the library, computer lab, Title IX procedures and other college policies will be discussed.

 Accepted students must enroll in the semester of their acceptance.
 If a student must delay their enrolment then they must request a deferment.
 Failure to do so will require the student to reapply for admission to Valor.